 It gets worse: Ben hadn’t bought travel insurance and had to pay £20,000 upfront for treatment to save his leg.
 His parents pulled together their life savings and readied to sell their house.

-But then there was an unlikely twist: following media coverage of Ben’s predicament, complete strangers donated money to pay his medical bills massively reducing the cost to his parents.
-Thankfully, this case has a happy ending, but I dare say we wouldn’t all be so lucky.
+But then there was an unlikely twist: following media coverage of Ben’s predicament, complete strangers donated money to pay his medical bills, massively reducing the cost to his parents.
+Thankfully, this case has a happy ending, but we dare say we wouldn’t all be so lucky.

 The purpose of this story isn’t to scaremonger; it’s to illustrate that accidents can happen even if, like Ben and skydiving, you have done something a thousand times with no injury.
 The answer to ‘should I get travel insurance?’ is yes – doubly so if you’re going on a long-term trip.
 Here’s what to bear in mind when buying annual travel insurance.